danBhentschel/techio-practical-linq/markdowns/04_MethodsExtractAValue/03_or_default.md

  - [ ] 2.3

 ### ElementAtOrDefault() method
 Try this one.
-What would the `ElementAtOrDefault(4)` call return in this code snippet?
+What would the `ElementAtOrDefault()` call return in this code snippet?

 ```csharp
 List<double> doubles = new List<double> { 2.0, 2.1, 2.2, 2.3 };